rieckpil/talks/testing-spring-boot-applications-demystified/slides/webinar.md

 - Self-employed developer from Herzogenaurach, Germany (Bavaria) 🍻
 - Blogging & content creation with a focus on testing Java and specifically Spring Boot applications 🍃
 - Founder of PragmaTech GmbH - Enabling Developers to Frequently Deliver Software with More Confidence 🚤
-- Enjoys writing tests 🧪
+- Enjoys writing tests (sometimes even more than production code) 🧪

----

 ---